Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 Apply thermal paste in a small pea-size dot at the CPU center.
 The AIO mounting pressure spreads it correctly across the IHS.
 The 9800X3D has a slightly taller IHS than standard Zen 5 parts due to the V-Cache stack — any standard AM5 cooler mount clears this without modification.

-Cable management matters for airflow.
+Route all unused cables behind the motherboard tray.
 In a mesh-front case like the Fractal Design Torrent, front-to-back airflow relies on unobstructed intake.
-Route all unused cables behind the motherboard tray.
-The RM850e’s fully modular design means you only connect the cables you use — leave GPU power, CPU power, two SATA, and one 24-pin connected; store the rest in the accessory bag.
+The RM850e’s fully modular design means only the cables you need get connected — GPU power, CPU power, two SATA, and one 24-pin; store the rest.

 Performance Expectations

-These figures are representative for the RTX 5070 Ti + Ryzen 7 9800X3D combination at the noted resolutions and settings.
-DLSS Quality mode refers to DLSS 4 Transformer-based upscaling from roughly 64% of target resolution.
+These figures represent the RTX 5070 Ti + Ryzen 7 9800X3D combination at the noted resolutions and settings, based on published reviews and comparative analysis from hardware outlets.
+DLSS Quality refers to DLSS 4 Transformer-based upscaling from roughly 64% of target resolution.
 Frame Generation (1x) adds one generated frame per rendered frame.

 1440p (2560×1440)